Starexify/Cosmicore/README.md

 <p align="center"><a href="https://minecraft.curseforge.com/projects/cosmicore"><img alt="CurseForge Downloads" src="http://cf.way2muchnoise.eu/full_cosmicore_downloads.svg?badge_style=flat"></a></p>

 # Cosmicore

-**Please note:** This is just an alpha version, so expect that features may be buggy or not fully implemented yet.
-We would appreciate your feedback and ideas as we work on this project!
+⚠️**Please note that this is just an alpha version, so expect that features may be buggy or not fully implemented yet.
+We would appreciate your feedback and ideas as we work on this project!**

 ## Cosmicore NEWS

-Nothing to show here
+Nothing to see here

 ## About

 Cosmicore is a brand-new meteors mod for minecraft, inspired by the nostalgia of the old Falling Meteors mod, but with a whole lot more content.

 ## Content

 TBA

 <br></br>

-**Follow our progress and discover new and upcoming features on our Twitter page:** <a href="https://x.com/FoxiStar9">X Page</a>
+**Follow our progress and discover new and upcoming features on our Twitter page:** <a href="https://x.com/FoxiStar9">Our X Page</a>

+## License and Modpack Permission

+This mod is licensed under the MIT License, allowing for free use, modification, and distribution.
+For more details, please see the full license text included with the mod.

 Feel free to include our mod into your modpack.